Bowling at the Summer Olympics: Sport for the 2020 Summer Olympics

 On 22 June 2015, it was announced that bowling made the cut from the 28 sports to the last eight to become a new sport for the 2020 Summer Olympics.
 The shortlist of these sports for consideration was based on applications from 26 international sport federations, many of which have applied for inclusion in previous Olympic tournaments.
 However, in September 2015, it was announced that bowling, together with wushu and squash, were left out for 2020.
-The 2020 Olympic Committee wanted sports that appeal to youth and would not require building new facilities to reduce cost.
+The 2020 Olympic Committee wanted sports that appealed to youth and that did not require building new facilities to reduce cost.